The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Complexity and Performance on Top-100k Websites

-The high acceptance rate for the 5 European countries results in a large increase of Third-Parties from the \BEFORE to the \AFTER, as we depict in Figure~\ref{fig:tranco_tp}, again computing values over blocks of $5\,000$ websites.
-The solid red line shows that these websites use, on average, $11.1$ Third-Parties in the \BEFORE.
+The high number of Consent Banners found for the 5 European countries reflects in a large increase of the number of Third-Parties from the \BEFORE to the \AFTER, as shown in Figure~\ref{fig:tranco_tp}.
+The solid red line highlights that these websites already include, on average, $11.1$ Third-Parties in the \BEFORE.
 In the \AFTER, the average grows to $17.3$.
-Differently, the increase for the other Tranco websites is limited -- see the area between the blue solid and dashed lines.
-In the \BEFORE, Third-Parties are more numerous than for the 5 European countries if we compare the solid blue and red lines.
-This is likely due to the larger presence of non-EU websites, not required to use a Privacy Banner.
-In the \AFTER (dashed blue line), the increase is moderate, not reaching the values of the 5 European countries (red dashed line), potentially because \TOOL misses many \emph{Accept-button} in non-supported languages.
+Differently, the increase for the non-EU websites is smaller -- see the area between the blue solid and dashed lines.
+In the \BEFORE, Third-Parties are larger than for the 5 European countries if we compare the solid blue and red lines.
+This is due to the larger presence of non-EU websites, which do not have to implement a Consent Banner.
+In the \AFTER (dashed blue line), the increase is moderate, not reaching the values of the 5 European countries (red dashed line), potentially because \TOOL misses many \emph{Accept-button} in non-supported languages and of possible custom tracking domains not present in our lists.
+For the sake of completeness, in the Appendix, we report the same picture as in Figure~\ref{fig:tranco_tp} showing the number of Trackers instead of Third-Parties, providing similar insights.

+\textbf{Take away:} \textit{For the five European countries considered, the percentage of websites with a Consent Banner (and the number of third parties) is approximately flat with respect to website rank.
+For the websites of the remaining countries, \TOOL may miss some \emph{Accept-button} due to the usage of local languages.}